-Believe me, ever since we completed those tasks or worked on those areas of our lives, things changed drastically and became very positive with God’s grace.
-He did take birth as a local breed, but his soul had a greater mission for all of us, and the most loving thing is that he is being sent by my previous dog’s soul, as he used to stay very calm and could not help us for the purpose he wanted to convey to us during his life span.
-This message was really comforting for me as my sister and I used to miss him a lot and ever since he left us, there has been a strange emptiness in our hearts, lives, and home too.
+Believe me!
+Since we completed those tasks or worked on those areas of our lives, things changed drastically and became very positive with the grace of God.
+He did take birth as a local breed, but his soul had a greater mission for all of us, and the most loving thing is that he is being sent by my previous canine soul, as he used to stay very calm and could not help us for the purpose he wanted to convey to us during his life span.

 I healed the issues he had from his past lives and helped him release cords, emotions, pain, grief, and energies that were not serving him anymore.

-I will always be grateful to his soul for coming into my life and into my family.
+I will always be grateful to his soul for coming into my life and family.

 The Positive Traits of Indian (Pariah) Breed Dogs:

-Mentally Super-duper Alert - They are extremely vigilant and will not miss a single sound.
+Mentally Super-duper Alert - They are vigilant and will not miss a single sound.

-Dutiful and Loyal – Very loyal beings, and all they need is your love, attention, care, and acceptance.
+Dutiful and Loyal – Very loyal beings.
+All they need is your love, attention, care, and acceptance.
 Their loyalty and love are unconditional.
-Even if you won’t have money or a home, they will stay beside you till their last breath.
+Even if you do not have money or a home, they will stay beside you till their last breath.

-Intelligent Beings – They are equally intelligent as other breeds and understand all that you speak from the heart to them.
+Intelligent Beings – They are equally brilliant and understand all you speak from the heart to them.

-Physical Fitness – Cute little babies forever but have long-term vitality.
+Physical Fitness – Cute babies forever but have long-term vitality.

-Brilliant Watch Dogs – They are very good as watch keepers.
-They will never ever let any suspicious person cross your gate.
+Brilliant Watch Dogs – They are good as watchkeepers.
+They will never let any suspicious person cross your gate.

 Opportunities to work with Indian Breed Dogs/Behaviors to fix: